UP | HOME

 • On the real robot be very careful with these, the robot can move fast!

-• There are also many options that are available for motion planning that are accessible via the gui
+• There are also many options that are available for motion planning that are accessible via the GUI

 Joints